-The goal of i-Teams is to explore, identify and analyze the commercial potential for your team's emerging medical technology.
-At the end of the course, your team will have identified the markets and applications with the most potential.
-It's also entirely acceptable for your team to come to a well-researched conclusion that there is no attractive market for the technology.
+The goal of i-Teams is to explore, identify and analyse the commercial potential for your team's emerging, breakthrough technology.
+At the end of the term, your team will have identified the markets and applications with the most potential.
+It is also entirely acceptable for your team to come to a well-researched conclusion that there is no attractive market for the technology at the current time.

-A key part of the i-Teams project involves finding contacts with relevant expertise to gather real-world feedback on your ideas for the medical innovation.
+A key part of the i-Teams project involves finding contacts in relevant industries to gather real-world feedback on your ideas for applications for the technology.
 This will build and extend your existing network of contacts, as well as helping you to develop hands-on experience in talking to new people with a range of different backgrounds about your project.
 You will also gain experience in working in a team of people with different skills and experience to yourself.

 Your final presentation will provide an overview of the competition, the most appropriate applications for your technology, and the next steps for moving forward.
-This analysis will be presented in the form of a presentation along with supporting materials, which could serve as the starting point for a future business plan.
+This analysis will be presented in the form of a power point presentation along with supporting materials, which could serve as the starting point for the inventors to develop a business plan or licensing programme.

-Each team will make a presentation of their findings to a broader audience at the end of the term, as well as discussing their more detailed findings with their inventor at a final handover meeting.
+Each team will make a presentation of their findings to a broad audience at the end of the term, as well as discussing their more detailed findings with their inventor at a final handover meeting.